Are you all ready for the cold temperatures that come with winter?

 Now, if you wake up in these conditions, then you’ll be glad to know that soy sauce can actually help the ice melt from your windshield a little faster because it does have a higher salt content.

-But if you are in a real pinch and vodka is all you have, then you’ll be glad to know that it will most likely work.
+Even so, if you are in a real pinch and vodka is all you have, then you’ll be glad to know that it will most likely work.

-So vodka is about 80% alcohol.
+Vodka is about 80% alcohol.
 This means that its freezing level is well below zero.
 This means it should effectively melt ice.

 11. Windshield Washer Fluid